 From slippage to income tax, here are several hidden costs in forex trading that you should know if you want to give full commitment as a full-time trader.

 People join forex trading to get some additional money through profit.
 They choose a brokerage that might help them to gain profit.
-However, brokerages or brokers come with some costs that sometimes impact on the profitability.
-Therefore, to consider the costs of the brokerages whether they are reasonable or not, you should check the trading commissions, withdrawal fees, spreads, as well as account maintenance.
+However, brokerages or brokers come with some costs that sometimes impact profitability.
+Therefore, consider the costs of the brokerages, whether they are reasonable or not.

-Slippage is a part of the ECN/STP environment trading that is usually considered as negative.
-Here is the example of slippage in a demo and a live account:
+Slippage refers to the difference between the expected price of a trade and the executed price.
+It is a part of the ECN/STP environment trading that is usually considered negative.
+Here is an example of slippage in a demo and a live account:

 You open a BUY position for EUR/USD on the demo account that does not offer actual transaction and no subject to slippage.
 Your transaction is executed with the market price of 1.10543 and is closed at 1.10600 with 1 lot trading volume.
 The difference between those prices is 57 points, so it will translate into your profit on the demo account.